revaret/githubUserSearch/README.md

 - [x] An input box that takes users input
 - [x] The input box to hold a progress bar, which indicates that the search is in progress.
 - [x] The results appear are paginated if we have more than `n` results.
 The value `n` can be chosen dynamically.
-- [x] The search query should be memoized, which means that if the user has previously searched for `John` and the API has provided me valid results for that query, then next time when the user types `Joh`, there should be suggestion for the user with the previously memoized values(in this case `John` would be suggested)
+- [x] The search query is memoized, which means that if the user has previously searched for `John` and the API has provided me valid results for that query, then next time when the user types `Joh`, there should be suggestion for the user with the previously memoized values(in this case `John` would be suggested)

 ## Prerequisite
 1. [Node Js](https://nodejs.org/en/)